Transaction Fee Mechanism Design: Abstract

 Demand for blockchains such as Bitcoin and Ethereum is far larger than supply, necessitating a mechanism that selects a subset of transactions to include ``on-chain'' from the pool of all pending transactions.
 This paper investigates the problem of designing a blockchain transaction fee mechanism through the lens of mechanism design.
 We introduce two new forms of incentive-compatibility that capture some of the idiosyncrasies of the blockchain setting, one (MMIC) that protects against deviations by profit-maximizing miners and one (OCA-proofness) that protects against off-chain collusion between miners and users.

-This study is immediately applicable to a recent (August 5, 2021) and major change to Ethereum's transaction fee mechanism, based on a proposal called ``EIP-1559.''
-Historically, Ethereum's transaction fee mechanism was a first-price (pay-as-bid) auction.
+This study is immediately applicable to major change (made on August 5, 2021) to Ethereum's transaction fee mechanism, based on a proposal called ``EIP-1559.''
+Originally, Ethereum's transaction fee mechanism was a first-price (pay-as-bid) auction.
 EIP-1559 suggested making several tightly coupled changes, including the introduction of variable-size blocks, a history-dependent reserve price, and the burning of a significant portion of the transaction fees.
 We prove that this new mechanism earns an impressive report card: it satisfies the MMIC and OCA-proofness conditions, and is also dominant-strategy incentive compatible (DSIC) except when there is a sudden demand spike.
 We also introduce an alternative design, the ``tipless mechanism,'' which offers an incomparable slate of incentive-compatibility guarantees---it is MMIC and DSIC, and OCA-proof unless in the midst of a demand spike.